kmruddy/reinvent_2021_demos/README.md

-# reinvent_2021_demos
+# re:Invent 2021 Demos
-Repository of Demos to use during AWS re:Invent 2021
+Repository of Demos to use during AWS re:Invent 2021 for HashiCorp Terraform and Packer